 Increase your employment opportunities

-You can increase your chances of finding work by:
+You can increase your chances of finding work as a landscape architect by:

 - keeping your course focus broad, which will widen future work opportunities